Are Allergies and Headaches Triggering Your Migraine Attacks?

 Once the results came in I received a lot of feedback that I found helpful.

 I found out I’m allergic to dust and mold.
 I like to think I keep a clean house but with a Golden Retriever, 2 small children, and busy life, a dust-free home is not possible (is it for anyone?).
+The dust is irritating my allergies and headaches which then triggers my migraine attacks.
+I constantly am cleaning to help avoid this.

 This year I have suffered from endless sinus infections.
 My doctor told me that I had not been receiving the correct treatment.
 I had been going to a “Minute Clinic” when I had a sinus infection and couldn’t stand it anymore.
 The medication that was given was, according to my doctor, was not strong enough or for a long enough time to rid the sinusitis.
 Therefore, my sinus infections just kept cycling because they were never really gone.
 What is the difference between migraine and sinus infection?